hagnernils/ldgv/article.md

       case v of
         (VPair v1 v2) -> R.local (\env -> (s1, v1):(s2, v2):env) $ interpret' e2
 ```

-We can also have dependent pairs, where the result of e1 can be used in the interpretation of e2
+We can also have dependent pairs, where the result of e1 can be used in the interpretation of e2.
 ```haskell
   Pair mul s e1 e2 -> do
       v1 <- interpret' e1
       v2 <- R.local ((s, v1) :) $ interpret' e2
       return $ VPair v1 v2
 ```
-As convenience we can access the first and second value in a pair with `fst` and `snd`
+As convenience we can access the first and second value in a pair with `fst` and `snd`.
 ```haskell
   Fst e -> do
       v <- interpret' e